NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 ...
 ```

-Where all solver operations take in a input particle index.
+Where all solver operation functions take in a input particle index to operate on instead.

-The typical approach is as